jgehrcke/goeffel/README.md

 # Download & installation

-The latest goeffel release can be downloaded and installed from PyPI, via pip:
+The latest Goeffel release can be downloaded and installed from PyPI, via pip:

 ```
 $ pip install goeffel
 ```

-pip can also install the latest development version of goeffel:
+pip can also install the latest development version of Goeffel:

 ```
 $ pip install git+https://github.com/jgehrcke/goeffel